 Despite the results of our experiments showing that melittin has anti-inflammatory effects in a dose-dependent manner, there is a point that should not be overlooked.
 Based on our experimental results, the therapeutic window of melittin is so narrow that finding the optimal dose for clinical use or an in vivo test may be difficult.
 Therefore, it is necessary to be cautious when determining the concentration of melittin for clinical use or in vivo experiments.
 Of course, clinical use or in vivo and in vitro experiments may be different, but it is important that our study has shown that melitin has anti-inflammatory properties.
 This result may be enough evidence to study the therapeutic efficacy of melitin for PgLPS-induced inflammation in clinical use or in an in vivo experiment.

 In summary, P. gingivalis and its major virulence factor, PgLPS, crucially contribute to inflammation through increased expression of TLR-4 and inflammatory cytokines, including IL-6, IL-8, TNF-α, and IFN-γ.
 It has been demonstrated that melittin has an anti-inflammatory effect by inhibiting inflammatory cytokines.
 Moreover, the activation of inflammatory-cytokine-related signaling pathways, including NF-κB, Akt, and ERK1/2, was decreased by melittin in PgLPS-treated human keratinocytes.
 These results demonstrate that melittin inhibits inflammatory cytokines by blocking their prime signaling pathways, suggesting that melittin has anti-inflammatory effects on PgLPS-stimulated human keratinocytes.
 In addition, our results indicate that melittin can protect keratinocytes against PgLPS-mediated injury.
 Therefore, melittin can be regarded as an alternative anti-inflammatory agent for the treatment of periodontitis.
-Authors should discuss the results and how they can be interpreted in perspective of previous studies and of the working hypotheses.
-The findings and their implications should be discussed in the broadest context possible.
-Future research directions may also be highlighted.

 4. Materials and Methods